Cecilia’s Album: Charlotte Lindström – A true friend?

 And by the way, Charlotta and my great-grandmother, Anna Hermanna Lindström (b.
 1849) were cousins.
 Their fathers were half-brothers.

-2 thoughts on “Cecilia’s Album: Charlotte Lindström – A true friend?”
+3 responses to “Cecilia’s Album: Charlotte Lindström – A true friend?”

 Leave a Reply